eltiempoes/python-lottie/README.md

 Note that the extensions require Python 3.
 If they are run with a python 2 interpreter, they will try to run themselves using `python3`.

-They also need the tgs framework to be in the python path, otherwise you can manually set the path on the import/export dialogues.
+They also need the lottie framework to be in the python path, otherwise you can manually set the path on the import/export dialogues.

 See also https://inkscape.org/~mattia.basaglia/%E2%98%85tgslottie-importexport

-You can download a zipfile from http://mattia.basaglia.gitlab.io/tgs/downloads.html
+You can download a zipfile from http://mattia.basaglia.gitlab.io/python-lottie/downloads.html

 ### Blender